 The Company's revenue is derived from contracts with customers.
-The majority of the Company's revenue is derived from licensing arrangements that can span multiple years, and implementation and other professional services arrangements.
-The Company accounts for revenue in accordance with ASC 606, which the Company adopted on August 1, 2018 using the modified retrospective method.
-Refer to the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2018 for a description of the Company's revenue recognition policy prior to August 1, 2018.
+The majority of the Company's revenue is derived from licensing arrangements that can span multiple years, subscriptions to our cloud services, and implementation and other professional services arrangements.
+The Company accounts for revenue in accordance with Accounting Standards Codification 606, Revenue from Contracts with Customers ("ASC 606"), which the Company adopted on August 1, 2018.
+The Company recorded a net increase to opening retained earnings of \$44.3 million as of August 1, 2018 due to the cumulative impact of adopting ASC 606 using the modified retrospective method.
+Refer to Note 1 to the consolidated financial statements included in the Company's 2018 Form 10-K/A for a description of the Company's revenue recognition policy prior to August 1, 2018.

 The core principle of ASC 606 is to recognize revenue upon the transfer of services or products to customers in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services or products.
 The Company applies the following framework to recognize revenue: